Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Almond flour – fine-blanched almond flour.

 - Monkfruit – this is the sugar-free sweetener that replaces the sugar in this recipe.
-You could also use Stevia.
+You could also use Stevia or regular granulated sugar if you do not need to keep this recipe sugar-free.

 - Butter – unsalted butter